ducalex/ArduinoLite/README.md

 - ADC/DAC (analogRead/analogWrite)
 - SPI

-Could be added for convenience:
-- Stream/Print/Serial (To make display libraries work with no changes)

 Out of scope:
 - The rest

 ## Credits:
-- The WString is taken from Arduino (AVR)
+- The WString and Print classes are taken from Arduino (AVR)